Japan Sea Bike Trail | Kubiki Cycling Route

 Visit and eat at Kaniya Yokocho (Crab Market Street) in Marine Dream Nou.
 There is also a maritime museum;

-Tsutsuishi underground train station.
-A unique station in the middle of a tunnel.
+Tsutsuishi underground train station is a unique station in the middle of a tunnel that’s been described as ‘Japan’s most dystopian train station’.
 Visitor passes are available from the ticket office;

 The many local shrines and temples along the route such as Nou Hakusan Shrine, as well as the Nou Museum of History and Folklore set in an old traditional farmhouse (entry fee is ¥100);